Analysis | Fox News’s Jennifer Griffin fully loses her patience with Fox’s Ukraine punditry

 After Barr’s report, Griffin was asked about it Sunday on Fox’s “Media Buzz.”

-“I’m here to fact check facts because I report on facts,” Griffin said.
+“I’m here to fact-check facts because I report on facts,” Griffin said.
 “And my job is to try and figure out the truth as best as I know it.
 I share those facts internally so that our network can be more accurate.
 That’s what I’ve always done.

 “There’s nothing different than what I’ve been doing for the last 26 years working for Fox.”